-THERE ARE NO KNOWN MEDICAL INTERACTIONS WITH WHEAT, MAKING IT SAFE TO TAKE WITH ANY MEDICATION.
+THERE ARE NO KNOWN PHARMACOLOGICAL INTERACTIONS WITH WHEAT, MAKING IT SAFE TO TAKE WITH ANY MEDICATION.

 How to Consume Wheat

-Wheat is rarely consumed in any preparation that is not culinary, but a derivative of wheat called wheatgrass can be found prepared in as an herbal remedy.
+Wheat grain is widely consumed in culinary preparations; however, a derivative of wheat, called wheatgrass, can be found as an herbal remedy.

 Raw.
-The young shots of wheat are called wheatgrass, and are a popular way of reaping the medicinal properties of the herb.
-They can be used in salads, added to smoothies, or juiced.
+The young shots of wheat are called wheatgrass, and are consumed in medicinal preparations in order to reap wheat properties.
+Wheatgrass can be used in salads, smoothies, or juices.

 Cooked.
-Wheat is usually eaten cooked, and there are many different recipes and dishes available.
+The wheat grain is usually eaten cooked, and there are many different recipes and dishes available.

 Powder.
-When wheat is finely ground, its becomes a powder, which is commonly called wheat flour.
+When the wheat grain is finely ground, its becomes a powder, which is commonly called wheat flour.
 Breads, pastas, and other baked goods are by far the most common preparations using powdered wheat.